-464. Criminal Procedure (5).
+Criminal Procedure (5).
 Pr., JPS 362, and JPS 363, or permission of instructor.

 A study of the legal steps involved in the enforcement of criminal law and the fundamental principles necessary to a fair trial.
-Procedurally oriented discussion of arrest, extradition, jurisdiction, and venue, preliminary examination, bail, the grand jury, indictment and information, arraignment, trial and review, probation, parole, and pardon.
+Procedurally oriented discussion of arrest, search and seizure, right to counsel and due process of law.

 465. Civil Litigation (5).
 Pr., Junior or Senior standing.
 A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post-trial considerations and general civil law matters.

-466. Courts Management (5).
+- 466. Courts Management (5).
 Pr., Junior or Senior standing.
 Historical and contemporary perspectives of the field of state court management.
-Details as to who court managers are and what they do at the state and local level.

-490. Special Topics in Criminal Justice (5).
+Details as to who court managers are and what they do at the state and local level. - 490.
+Special Topics in Criminal Justice (5).
 Pr., Junior or Senior standing.
 Indepth examination of specific topics of current interest in criminal justice, public safety, and legal assistant education.
 Course may be repeated as topics change.
-This course may be taught concurrently with CJ 690.
-Special Topics in Criminal Justice.

-491. Directed Research (1-10).
+This course may be taught concurrently with JPS 690.
+Special Topics in Criminal Justice. - Directed Research (1-10).
 Pr., Senior standing and permission of instructor.